StanKarpikov/econfmanager/README.md

 - Repeated fields not supported

-- Message-type parameters not fully implemented (will be through the `custom_types.proto`)

 bytes messages (Blob, binary) can have default values that are set as `val_path` pointing to the file.

 ### 2. Build the Library